 Here is what organization is: It is a way to find what you need, when you need it, with less stress and frustration.
 It is the process of taking what you have determined has meaning and worth and setting it up in a way that makes sense to you, and for your preferred way of operating.
 Having too much, of anything, in any space will always make organizing more difficult.
 And it will make staying organized nearly impossible.
 At the least, it will prevent you from feeling fully free or unencumbered in your space.

-Here are four signs your home is overdue for some minimizing – and some organizing solution to get functioning better.
+Four signs your home is overdue for some minimizing – and some organizing solutions to get functioning better.

 1. You can’t park your car in the garage.